Start of Construction

 The project is being undertaken by the Midland Metro Alliance (MMA), which is a consortium established by Transport for West Midlands (TfWM) to implement a series of tram extensions.
 TfWM is part of the West Midlands Combined Authority (WMCA), which owns the West Midlands Metro.

 The Birmingham westside metro extension is being undertaken in two phases.
-Phase one was commissioned in December 2019, while phase two is expected to be completed in 2021.
+Phase one was commissioned in December 2019 while phase two is expected to be completed in the fourth quarter (Q4) of 2021.

 The project is being developed with an investment of £149.2m ($186.4m), including £65.8m ($82.2m) for the first phase and £83.4m ($104.2m) for the second phase.